fsoubelet/PhotoCrawl/README.md

 python photo_analyzer.py
 ```

-This script will call for you to provide the absolute path to where your images are stored, and output several plots for insight.
+This script will call for you to provide the absolute path to where your images are stored.
+An example for me on macos could be `Users/myusername/path/to/files` (do not include the last `/`).
+Once provided with a path, the script will crawl files, extract exif and output a file named `insight.jpg` with plotted insight.

 ## TODO